habibly/timer/README.md

 # Timer

-A utility app to set multiple timers
+A utility app for concurrent timers

- - user can set timer length inn hours minutes seconds
- - user can start timer
- - user can reset timer
- - user can see timer countdown
- - user can create multiple timers

 # Getting Started with Create React App